velerofinance/governance-portal-v2/__tests__/lib/polling/poll-327.md

 ---
 # Poll: Add an ETH-B Vault Type - October 5, 2020

-The VELERO Governance Facilitator has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the Velero Governance Community.
-The community can use this poll to express support or opposition for an **ETH-B Vault Type**.
+[//]: # (The VELERO Governance Facilitator has placed a Governance Poll into the [voting system]&#40;https://vote.makerdao.com/polling&#41; on behalf of the Velero Governance Community.
+The community can use this poll to express support or opposition for an **ETH-B Vault Type**.)

 The proposed initial Risk Parameters for ETH-B are: